Solicitors for employees

 We do prepare grievances for employees often working discretely in the background.
 We steer our clients to the pointers needed for a powerful grievance.

-Preparing defences to disciplinary hearings
+Defending disciplinary hearings

 Employers may initiate a disciplinary process.
 Sometimes, the disciplinary process is just the pre-cursor to dismissing the employee for minimum compensation.
 We spot such tactics which we find are surprisingly common.

-Appeal to a disciplinary decision
+Appealing a disciplinary decision

 Employees do have rights of appeal and usually we advise the employee to appeal.
 The employer knows that the process is stressful and difficult for employees and trades on that.
 A good result for the employer would be for the employee to resign as this saves the employer redundancy costs under a settlement agreement.
 Resignation is seldom in the employee’s best interests.